Lady Techsters advance to face FAU Thursday at 1 p.m.

 Montgomery led the Ladies to the program’s first winning season in 13 years in 2004 and a program record-tying 36 victories as Centenary captured the Mid-Continent Conference Tournament championship and advanced to the school’s first ever NCAA Tournament.
 Centenary led top-ranked Arizona late in the game before eventually falling 2-1 to the Wildcats.

-Following Centenary’s decision to drop down to Division III, Montgomery accepted the head coaching position at Northern Colorado where he led the program to back-to-back second place finishes in the Pacific Coast Softball Conference Mountain Division (2nd place) each season while being named the PCSC Mountain Division Coach of the Year in 2011.
-The 2012 team won a school record 25 games and broke 21 school records, including wins, batting average and extra base hits.
+Following Centenary’s decision to drop down to Division III, Montgomery coached the Ladies in 2009 and then accepted the head coaching position at Northern Colorado where he led the program to back-to-back second place finishes in the Pacific Coast Softball Conference Mountain Division (2nd place) each season while being named the PCSC Mountain Division Coach of the Year in 2011.
+The 2012 team won a school record 25 games and broke 21 school records.

 Prior to his collegiate coaching experience, Montgomery served as the softball coach at Lafayette (Ky.)
 High School where he won seven district titles, five regional titles and one state championship title while posting a 170-73 record.

 He earned his bachelor’s degree from Eastern Kentucky in 1992 and his master’s degree from Georgetown College in 2000.

 Montgomery and his wife Melanie have three daughters: Bailey, Emma and Adrienne.